bmershon/catalog/README.md

 [Ramblings in Real Time](http://www.bluesnews.com/abrash/) by Micheal Abrash.
 Discussion of the video game Quake's 3D engine, specifically the problem of determining which  polygons need to be drawn, and which are occluded by monsters, walls, and other game world objects.
 Though much of the material is over my head, the high-level discussion of strategies for approaching a challenge as difficult as creating a 3D engine (let alone creating a new one every week) provide an excellent model for technical writing.
 Micheal Abrash is a gifted programmer and computer scientist, and his clarity of thinking extends to his writing.
 His precision in writing about technical processes and the creative processes that take place within a software design process is something I strive to emulate.
 A [PDF](http://www.bluesnews.com/abrash/abrash.pdf) also available.

 [Visualizing Algorithms](http://bost.ocks.org/mike/algorithms/) by Mike Bostock.
 Great example of an interactive essay.
-Very much inspired by Bret Victor (Victorianism?) principals of presentation.
+Very much inspired by Bret Victor's (Victorianism?) principals of presentation.

 [How Selections Work](http://bost.ocks.org/mike/selection/) by Mike Bostock.
 Interactive presentation of an API.
 Pretty great.
 Was peer reviewed and shaped by consultation with these big names: Anna Powell-Smith, Scott Murray, Nelson Minar, Tom Carden, Shan Carter, Jason Davies, Tom MacWright and [John Firebaugh](http://jfire.io/animations/).